-- Central Processing Unit (CPU): Carries out instructions of a computer program - Parallel computing: From Wikipedia: "Parallel computing is a type of computation in which many calculations or the execution of processes are carried out simultaneously.
-Large problems can often be divided into smaller ones, which can then be solved at the same time." - See here for more:
+- Parallel computing: From Wikipedia: "Parallel computing is a type of computation in which many calculations or the execution of processes are carried out simultaneously.
+Large problems can often be divided into smaller ones, which can then be solved at the same time."

-https://en.wikipedia.org/wiki/Parallel\computing
+- See here for more:https://en.wikipedia.org/wiki/Parallel_computing

 - Modern day computers typically contain:

 - Single-core

-- Dual-core

-- Quad-core
+- Multicore (Dual, Quad, Hexa, Octo, etc.)

 - May also contain hyperthreading